FedericoViv/3DP-Conductometer/README.md

 If you have done everything correctly, your terminal emulator should start showing the value of the resistance of whatever is place between the alligator clips.

 TROUBLESHOOTING 1.
 Since this firmware is designed to be used also with an OLED display, it may happen that the starting routine get stuck, and no digits appear on the terminal.
 If this happens, press the reset button on the programmer (NOT THE BOARD).
 See figure 2 for its location.
+This troubleshooting is valid both for OLED and terminal problem.

 If everything went smooth so far, you should calibrate your device.
 Take resistors with values going from 10ohm to 100k (even 1M should be fine) and save the value popping on the terminal.